 When I found out that I was pregnant, I immediately started researching all things childbirth!
 From birth plans to breathing techniques, I had learned it all!
 But, I spent so much time preparing for birth that I realized I hadn’t even given a thought about how to prepare to be a mom.

-Because of this, I’m going to be sharing with you my seven things that I did to prepare to be a mom.
+Because of this, I’m going to be sharing with you the seven things that I did to prepare to be a mom.

-Seven things that you can do to prepare to be a mom
+7 things to do to prepare to be a mom

 1. Learn About Postpartum

 Knowing what to expect in your postpartum journey will help things go much smoother.
 There are so many different factors to consider and prepare for including…

 Be sure to look into what recovery will be like if you give birth naturally versus a C-section.
 While very few women go into their birth experience expecting a C-section, it will be really beneficial if you’re not caught off guard and you know what to expect if it does happen to you.

 Along with looking at the different types of recovery, you may also find it helpful to look into how your body will readjust.
 I had no idea that there were some side effects and changes, like rashes and hot flashes, that women experience as their hormones are trying to level out, and it would have been so helpful to know ahead of time!

 Some of the most common changes women experience postpartum include:

 Of course, I don’t share this to worry you!
 I just want you to be prepared and know what could potentially be coming your way!

 Oftentimes referred to as “baby blues”, millions of women are affected by some form of postpartum depression or anxiety.
 It is something that both you and your partner alike should know about.
 Take some time before you baby gets here to prepare yourselves by learning the warning signs and learning about the best ways to help treat postpartum if you start experiencing some of the signs or symptoms.